World literature: Contemporary understandings

 The explosive growth in the range of cultures studied under the rubric of world literature has inspired a variety of theoretical attempts to define the field and to propose effective modes of research and teaching.
 In his 2003 book What Is World Literature?
 David Damrosch understands world literature to be less of a vast collection of works and more a matter of circulation and reception.
 He proposed that works that thrive as world literature are ones that work well and even gain meaning through translation.
 Whereas Damrosch's approach remains tied to the close reading of individual works, a different view was taken by the Stanford critic Franco Moretti in a pair of articles offering "Conjectures on World Literature".
 Moretti believes that the scale of world literature exceeds what can be grasped by traditional methods of close reading, and advocates instead a mode of "distant reading" that would look at large-scale patterns as discerned from publication records and national literary histories.

 Moretti's approach combined elements of evolutionary theory with the world-systems analysis pioneered by Immanuel Wallerstein, an approach further discussed since then by Emily Apter in her influential book The Translation Zone.
 Related to their world-systems approach is the work of French critic Pascale Casanova, La République mondiale des lettres (1999).
 Drawing on the theories of cultural production developed by the sociologist Pierre Bourdieu, Casanova explores the ways in which the works of peripheral writers must circulate into metropolitan centers in order to achieve recognition as being world literature.

+The field of world literature continues to generate debate.
+Some scholars argue that not all peripheral writers are interested in borrowing from metropolitan centers.
+Jing Tsu explores the ways in which Macanese poets "like Yiling openly revel in Macau's trivial status of a faded former colony that sits on the periphery of mainland China's periphery".
+Han Au Chua examines the works of Yu Dafu and argues that: